Mixing, malnormal subgroups and cohomology in degree one

-Note that if $|p| = |q|$, $G$ has an infinite FC-centre so that the conclusion follows directly from Remark \ref{rreflpcoh}.1.
-Also, the solvable Baumslag-Solitar (\ie when $|p|=1$ or $|q|=1$) groups are already known to have $\srl{H}^1(G,\lmd_{\ell^p G})=0$ by Remark \ref{rreflpcoh}.2. \end{exa} The previous examples illustrates an important gain made by considering q-normality.
+The previous examples illustrates an important gain made by considering q-normality.
 There are finitely generated groups (such as $\zz \wr \zz$) where the [non-trivial] normal subgroups are not finitely generated.
 In such a group \cite[Theorem 1.4]{Go} cannot be applied.
 However, any infinite finitely generated subgroup $K_0$ of $H$ gives rise to a q-normal subgroup: look at $K$ the subgroup generated by $\cup_{g \in S_G} g K_0 g^{-1}$ where $S_G$ is a generating set of $G$.
 This means there are lots of candidates to apply Theorem \ref{tqnorlpcoh-t}.